 After a successful German Lunch in Faculty Club, Bernhard Schlink held a lecture and Q & A session in Rapaporte Treasure Hall in Goldfarb Library at 3 p.m.
 The lecture was about the Collective Guilt experienced by the German generations after World War II attributed to the Holocaust.
 Schlink's main point was that the guilt subsides with the 3rd generation but it is never forgotten.
 The audience was highly attentive and gave creative feedback, comments and questions.
 The lecture lasted 100 minutes.

 Putin's Authoritarism: Implications for a new U.S. President's Russian Policy

 Joerg Himmelreich is Senior Transatlantic Fellow of the German Marshall Fund at Berlin and a Visiting Associate Professor at University of California, San Diego.
 He came to the Faculty Lounge at Brandeis University to hold a talk about Putin's Russia.
 This event was cosponsored by the Brandeis Global Affairs lunch table.

 The European Union and Party Politics in Central Eastern Europe

 Tim Haughton is a visiting scholar at The Minda de Gunzburg Center for European Studies at Harvard University.
 He came to Brandeis to talk about his studies on the politics of East-Central Europe.
 His main areas of focus are parties, institutions and political actors in Slovakia.
 In addition, Haughton led his insights into the latest expansion of the European Union, as well as the threats and opportunities that lay ahead.

-Visit the "Deutsche Kulturforum östliches Europa" for more information.
+Visit the Deutsches Kulturforum östliches Europa for more information.